IdleScV/MMBlogSite/README.md

 # README
-Basics
-TO DO LIST
+A simple blog site where blogs are about software development and related topics such as machine learning.

+### IN PROGRESS
 - Likes Basics
 - Comments Basics

-IN PROGRESS

-FINISHED
+### FINISHED
 -User Basics
 - Announcements Basics
 -Blog Basics

-Basics 2
-TO

-Deadlines:
+### Deadlines:
 By the end of...

 Monday
 -Skateboard + Styling

 ### Styling
 - App Bar